Being Kind Does Not Mean Being Available

 A ceramic jug with white flowers placed inside a circle of small stones on a calm surface.

-On Boundaries, Self-Respect, and Unlearning Emotional Access
+On Boundaries, Self-Respect, And Unlearning Emotional Access

 Somewhere along the way, kindness got confused with availability.